 At Wellstar, patients have access to the most comprehensive care for colorectal cancer, including genetic testing, clinical trials and the highest level of complex surgical procedures.
 Our specialists work collaboratively and follow the latest evidence-based practices to treat GI cancers.
 Our approach gives each patient the most personalized care.

 The most effective treatment plans for rectal cancer and colon cancer differ greatly.
-Read more about treatment for specific types of colorectal cancer at Wellstar by following the paths below:

 Are you concerned about your family history of colorectal cancer?
 If your parent, sibling or child have had colorectal cancer, you are two to three times more likely to develop it yourself—compared with someone with no family history.
 Wellstar’s genetic counselors can help you determine if you’re a candidate for genetic testing and can discuss how it may benefit you and your family.

 Learn more about Wellstar's Genetic Risk Assessment program.

 Identifying colorectal cancer early through regular screening is proven to save lives.
 Colorectal cancer is potentially curable when detected in earlier stages.
 Our colorectal screening coordinators are here to help patients navigate the screening options, discuss who should be screened—and when—and help you make an appointment.